owlbarn/owl_ode/README.md

 ### Sundials Cvode

-We have implemented a thin wrapper over Sundials Cvode (via [sundialsml's](https://github.com/inria-parkas/sundialsml) own wrapper).
+We have implemented a thin wrapper over Sundials Cvode (via [sundialsml](https://github.com/inria-parkas/sundialsml) wrapper).
 To use Cvode, one can use

 - `Owl_ode_sundials.Owl_Cvode` or
 - `Owl_ode_sundials.Owl_Cvode_Stiff`.

 Currently, we only support double-precision Sundials solvers.
 To use Sundials in Owl Ode, one needs to install `Sundials` and `sundialsml` (see [sundialsml](https://github.com/inria-parkas/sundialsml) for instructions).

+Note that the sundials formula on osx installs a too recent version of sundials.
+You can use the custom formula https://gist.github.com/mseri/60d26461b764e77b45d82ad7f0b0d7de to install the correct one.

+### ODEPACK Lsoda

+We have implemented a thin wrapper over ODEPACK (via the [odepack](https://github.com/Chris00/ocaml-odepack) OCaml library).
+Currently only `Owl_ode_odepack.lsoda` is provided, with configurable absolute and relative tolerances.

 ### Automatic inference of state dimensionality
 All the provided solvers automatically infer the dimensionality of the state from the initial state.